LinuxProgramador/Hash_crackV2/README.md

 the script may become unresponsive either after being interrupted with Ctrl+C or

-once the correct password has been successfully found.
+once the correct password has been found and successfully printed to the console

 Workaround: If this occurs, manually terminate the process by pressing Ctrl+C one or